 Even more contentious is the film’s treatment of its black characters.
 Mitchell’s novel was controversial when it was first published, and despite Selznick’s efforts to omit its most racially insensitive material, it’s still painful to hear Scarlett’s father advising her, “You must be firm with inferiors – especially darkies.”
 To the film’s credit, Hattie McDaniel, who played Mammy, became the first African American to win an Oscar.
 But Mammy’s two fellow black servants, Pork (Oscar Polk) and Prissy (Butterfly McQueen) are demeaning caricatures.
 Malcolm X said that McQueen’s performance made him feel “like crawling under the rug”.

-In some ways, however, a more significant flaw opens up in the film’s last hour, when the story is no longer about the Civil War’s effects on the South, or about Scarlett’s steel-willed striving to regain her fortune.
+Another flaw opens up in the film’s last hour, when the story is no longer about the Civil War’s effects on the South, or about Scarlett’s steel-willed striving to regain her fortune.
 It’s about a ridiculous love triangle.
 She and Rhett are married by this stage, but she still hankers after Ashley, the vacillating stuffed-shirt who rebuffed her a decade earlier.

 Perhaps no actor could ever have competed with the devilishly charismatic Gable, but Ashley was played by a toupee-wearing 46-year-old who didn’t want the part, hadn’t read Mitchell’s novel, couldn’t stand Leigh and barely bothered to disguise his clipped English accent.
 The idea that anyone – let alone anyone as unconventional as Scarlett – would choose this wishy-washy character over a swaggering alpha male like Rhett is absurd: the most preposterous aspect of a daringly, bewilderingly idiosyncratic film.
-After 75 years, we’re still mesmerised by Scarlett.
+After more than 75 years, we’re still mesmerised by Scarlett.
 We’re still tantalised by Scarlett and Rhett.
 But Scarlett and Ashley?
 Frankly, we don’t give a damn.